WJSoftware/wj-config/README.md

 15. Data sources can now be conditioned to leave the final decision to runtime.
 16. Environments can be defined by a set of traits and then configuration data sources can be sectioned in a per-trait basis, enabling a new and completely different approach to building configurations.
-17. Dong per-environment configuration by using *conditional* style, the configuration builder can validate that there is at least one data source per defined environment name, giving the developer the confidence that all environments are covered.
+17. By doing per-environment configuration with the *conditional* style, the configuration builder can validate that there is at least one data source per defined environment name, giving the developer the confidence that all environments are covered.